 Brynjolf of the Thieves' Guild.
 With his accent, friendliness, and tendency to affectionately call your PC lass/lad, so many players were disappointed to find him unmarriable.

 Vilkas and Farkas, of the Companions.
 Happily, you can marry them.
-Aela is also pretty popular, can'timaginewhy.
+Aela is also pretty popular.

-If the Kink Memes are anything to go by, Ondolemar, Ancano, Nelacar—really, almost any named male High Elf, likely because of their height, attractiveness, fashion sense, and Bastard Boyfriend-ish attitudes.
+If the Kink Memes are anything to go by, Ondolemar, Ancano, Nelacar—really, almost any named male High Elf, likely because of their height, attractiveness, and fashion sense.

 Cicero is also one of the most loved characters in the game, due to his hilarious dialogue and his sheer hamminess.